awerlang/angular-easy-masks/README.md

 * Handles source model containing separators or not;
 * Allows programmatic change of model value;
 * Automatically sets input's `maxlength` for you;
+* Provide filter for use on interpolation;
+* Publish common masks under a name;
+* Option to remove separator from model value;
 * Integrate seamlessly with `ngModelOptions` (allowInvalid, ngChange, debounce, updateOn).

 Also, the following requirements can be achieved by means of integrating with other components: